pasqal-io/pasqal-cloud/pasqal-cloud/README.md

 The package main component is a python object called `SDK` which can be used to create a `Batch`.

 A `Batch` is a group of jobs that will run on the same QPU.
-Sequences can be specified either at the batch level (all jobs share the same sequence) or at the job level (each job can have its own sequence).
+Sequences can be specified at the batch level, at the job level, or both (jobs with their own sequence override the batch-level one).
 Once the QPU starts running a batch, only the jobs from that batch will be executed until they all end up in a termination status (`DONE`, `ERROR`, `CANCELED`).
 The batch sequence can be generated using [Pulser](https://github.com/pasqal-io/Pulser).
 See